 Of course, the real story is more complex.
 There is more to bicycle performance than overall frame stiffness.
 Frames can be too flexible for a given rider and application.
 Some riders may even prefer very stiff frames.
 However, it is clear that the old mantra of stiffer = more performance is not true for most riders.

 The main conclusion for me is: False explanations of real phenomena may work for a while, but eventually they will lead you down the wrong path.
 Whether it’s trying to combat the plague or producing bicycle frames with better performance, we need to examine the real explanations beyond the current beliefs.
-That is why we do basic research to determine what makes a bicycle perform, rather than just try and figure out how to make bikes stiffer.
+That is why Bicycle Quarterly does fundamental research to determine what really makes a bicycle perform, rather than just try and figure out how to make bikes stiffer.